GABRIEL SHAPIRO

 Picture

-I am a Bersoff Faculty Fellow in the NYU Philosophy Department.
-I will be joining the Philosophy Department at the University of Michigan, Ann Arbor as Assistant Professor in August 2024.
+I am an Assistant Professor of Philosophy at the University of Michigan, Ann Arbor.
+Before moving to Michigan, I was a Bersoff Faculty Fellow in the NYU Philosophy Department.
 I completed a PhD in philosophy at Princeton University in August 2022.
-You can find my CV here.

 I specialize in ancient Greek and Roman philosophy.
 My recent research focuses on foundational issues in ancient Greek metaphysics, including the concept of essence and the Principle of Non-Contradiction.